portfolio-performance/portfolio-help/docs/en/reference/view/reports/statement/statement-chart.md

 - Various navigation options with their respective shortcut keys, such as Zoom In (Ctrl+Arrow Up), Scroll Up (Arrow Up), and more.
 - Save diagram: This feature allows you to save the visible chart as a PNG or JPG image on your computer.

+## Legend

 Right-clicking on the legend icons (for example, the blue and red squares from Figure 1) will give you access to additional formatting options.
 For all types of data series and their legend entries, you can modify the `Color`, `Position` (Send backwards, Send to back or Bring forward, and Bring to Front), and `Sort` (A-Z or Z-A).
 The latter two options will reorganize the legend entries accordingly.
 In the case of a line-type data series like the Total value, you can also adjust the `Line Style` (solid, dash, dot, ...), and the `Show Area` option (which fills the area below the data series).
-In addition, you have the option to either hide (where the legend entry remains visible, but the data series is not displayed on the chart) or remove the series altogether (both the legend and data series are removed from the chart).
+In addition, you have the option to either hide (where the legend entry remains visible but is crossed out, and the data series is not displayed on the chart) or remove it entirely (both the legend and the data series are completely removed from the chart).
+You can also hide or reveal a data series by double-clicking on the corresponding legend icon.

 Figure: Data series for chart.{class=align-right}